Introduction - COMSOL Java API

 I did not realize this until recently, but you can create a text-file (to be more precise, a java-file) that contains COMSOL Multiphysics commands.
 You can then run that file from a command prompt/terminal.
 If you feel like it you can even suppress the GUI.
 This is really cool, and perhaps even more powerful than the input file formats used by most other FE solvers.
 I will use this approach to improve how MCalibration interacts with COMSOL Multiphysics.
-This short article (and video) outlines how you do this.
+This short article (and video) outlines how you can use the COMSOL Java API

 Step 1.
 Save Model Template